ava-labs/avalanche-docs/docs/subnets/README.md

 ### Support for Private Blockchains

 You can create a subnet where only certain pre-defined validators may join and create a private subnet where the contents of the blockchains would be visible only to those validators.
 This is ideal for organizations interested in keeping their information private.
+See [here](./customize-a-subnet.md#private-subnet) for more info.

 ### Separation of Concerns